 After freshening up, we visit the Angkor National Museum, home to a collection of relics from the ancient Angkor Empire dating from around the 9th to the 14th century.

 This afternoon we explore the spectacular Angkor Wat, the largest religious monument in the world and a symbol of Cambodia.
-This vast, three-tiered structure is crowned by five lotus-like towers which rise 65-metres high.
+This vast, three-tiered structure is crowned by five lotus-like towers which rise 65-meters high.
 As the best preserved of all the temples within the complex, Angkor Wat easily steals the limelight and offers plenty of incredible photo opportunities.

 Overnight: Siem Reap | Breakfast